Workshops and Groups

 The group will meet fortnightly and we would encourage you to attend all four sessions if possible.
 There will be a short meeting with the convener prior to the group to work out whether this is a suitable space for you and for you to ask any questions.

 - To join: No pre-group consultation is necessary.
-Email the Counselling Service to check availability and reserve a place.

-This is a small one-off group session (up to four people) for any student who is finding themselves blocked in their work.
+This is a small one-off group session (up to six people) for any student who is finding themselves blocked in their work.
 You might be lacking motivation or finding it difficult to get beyond imagining criticism and judgements.
 You might think of yourself as a 'perfectionist' or as someone who tends to put things off.
 You might be having trouble getting into your work or finishing it off and handing it in.

 You will work together collaboratively with a facilitator to understand why you might be blocked and to find strategies which will help you to get working again.
 Although you are welcome to come back for another workshop session, most people find that coming once is enough to help get them started.